MIDDLE SCHOOL | ROYAL FESTIVAL HALL

 - All applications are reviewed by the Series’ expert Board of music professionals for final selection.
 Applicants are first accepted into the program and are then assigned to an ensemble upon instrumentation and balance requirements (the Series cannot guarantee that, if accepted, applicants will be placed into a specific ensemble).

-- Junior Finalist and First Runner-up notifications will be sent via email to the addresses listed on the students’ applications on approximately March 12, 2019.
+- Junior Finalist and First Runner-up notifications will be sent via email to the addresses listed on the students’ applications in mid-March.

 The Middle School Honors Performance Series application requirements are as follows.
 Please see the application page for additional information.

-- Application deposit (the full deposit amount, minus a $10 application fee is refunded if not selected; once a participant is accepted, his or her deposit becomes non-refundable)
+- Application deposit (the full deposit amount, minus a $15 application fee is refunded if not selected—the application deposit is non-refundable for participants who withdraw after the final application deadline)

 Applications will not be considered until all required pieces are received.
-If an applicant fails to submit required portions, their deposit is not refunded.
+If an applicant fails to submit required portions, their deposit will be forfeited.

 Each applicant must electronically submit an audio-only MP3 or M4A audition recording.
 Please visit the application page for additional information.